 Chai Latte Tips

 Picking the ingredients in chai latte can seem overwhelming.
 There is a large range of spices that can be used to make this Indian drink.
 We've put together a standard recipe below, but don't be afraid to experiment with flavors.
 You don't have to follow the recipe exactly, feel free to mix it up by adding new ingredients and omitting others.

 There are five essential spices when it comes to making chai: cardamom, cloves, cinnamon, ginger, and black peppercorns.
+It's best to use whole spices and freshly grind the spices for the best flavor.
 Cardamom features a smoky, warm flavor that is essential to chai lattes.
 We recommend brewing with cardamom pods rather than just the seeds for the best flavor.
 Cloves are essential in chai because they play up the flavors of the other spices.
 It is considered a moderating note in chai and responsible for a host of health benefits.

 Cinnamon adds a sweet flavor to chai that plays well with the biting notes of the spicier herbs.
 We recommend using cinnamon sticks for the fullest flavor.
 Chai lattes are often garnished with ground cinnamon for a visually pleasing presentation.

 Ginger is another chai staple that adds the biting flavor that makes this beverage beloved.
 It is also the main compound that offers digestive health benefits.
 Use fresh ginger root whenever possible, but ground ginger can also be used in a pinch.
 Black peppercorns are the reason chai gives you a warm, full-throated feeling.
 Don't skip this spice when brewing your chai!
 Other spices you may want to include are star anise and allspice.